yeisonmontoya1815/Special-Topics-in-Data-Analytics/README.md

-# Special Topics in Data Analytics CSIS 4260 - 002
+# Special Topics in Data Analytics

-**Yeison Montoya ID: 300375916**
+This Space has been created to share some examples of the seminar given in the Special Topics in Data Analytics.

-This Space has been created to share some examples of the seminar given in the Special Topics in Data Analytics CSIS 4260 - 002 Winter 2024 at Douglas College.
+This repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more information.

 ## Seminar 1